Battle of Coral–Balmoral: Subsequent operations

 Meanwhile, 4th Battalion, Royal Australian Regiment (4 RAR) had arrived to replace 2 RAR.
 Joined by two New Zealand infantry companies—W and V Companies—it was designated 4 RAR/NZ (ANZAC) and under the command of Lieutenant Colonel Lee Greville they commenced operations in June.
 Later, on 13 June, 1 RAR was again deployed to protect the bases at Long Binh and Biên Hòa from rocket attacks, operating to the north and east of Biên Hòa as part of a wider allied operation, known as Operation Toan Thang II.
 On 23 June the battalion was joined by 4 RAR/NZ (ANZAC) and 1 ATF headquarters was deployed under Dunstan's command as the operation expanded.
 On 3 July, 1RAR was relieved by 3RAR and returned to Nui Dat.
 Largely uneventful, the operation resulted in minimal contact and lasted until 18 July.
 Three VC were killed and 13 captured, while Australian casualties included one killed and one wounded.
 The Australians then attempted to interdict VC supplies, with a small force of tanks and APCs supported B Company 3 RAR occupying the area along Route 15 to the west and north-west of Bà Rịa, the provincial capital, between 25 and 30 June during Operation Ulladulla.
 As part of the operation the tanks ambushed a river and sank seven loaded sampans with their 20-pounder main armament.

 Operations outside the province over the previous eighteen months had been costly, and of the 228 Australians killed and 1,200 wounded during the war to that point, almost two-thirds had been killed since January 1967.
-From July, 1 ATF completed a number of search-and-clear operations along the northern border areas and west of their Tactical Area of Responsibility in Phouc Tuy Province.
+From July, 1 ATF completed search-and-clear operations along the northern border areas and west of their Tactical Area of Responsibility in Phouc Tuy Province.